Distribution of the time to explosion for one-dimensional diffusions: Examples

 of \eqref{13} satisfies the conditions of \eqref{DS0}.
 We note that

 in the notation of Subsection~\ref{SS feynman}, so \eqref{17} gives the representation

-This probability can be computed explicitly, once the stochastic equation is cast in the {Lamperti-Doss-Sussmann} form \eqref{30} with $\mub (\cdot) \equiv \nu $.
-Following the methodology of Subsection~\ref{Doss}, we obtain the diffusion $X(\cdot)$ explicitly as
+This probability can be computed explicitly via the observations in Appendix~\ref{Doss}.
+We obtain the diffusion $X(\cdot)$ explicitly as

-This shows that the origin is inaccessible by the diffusion $X(\cdot)$, which can only explode to infinity, consistent with part~(i) of Proposition~\ref{P conditions}.
+This shows that the origin is inaccessible by the diffusion $X(\cdot)$, which can thus only explode to infinity, consistent with Proposition~\ref{P conditions}(i).
 The explosion happens at the Brownian first passage time

 whose distribution is of course well known, namely